abdallahmassoud1997/ky/keyword-research-v8.md

   A Comprehensive SEO keyword research skill.
 Use this whenever a user asks for keyword ideas, keyword lists, keyword strategy, keyword clustering, keyword mapping, search intent analysis, and topical authority planning.
-This skill handles everything from seed expansion to intent classification, clustering, pillar page mapping, and prioritized output.
+This skill handles everything from seed expansion to intent classification, topic-based clustering, and prioritized output with strategic insights.
 ---

 # Keyword Research Skill